Sureshmohan19/xft/README.md

 simple deep-learning framework ❤️

-A minimal tensor library built from scratch to understand how deep learning actually works.
+A minimal array library built from scratch to understand how deep learning actually works.
 Pure Python + C++ + CUDA.
 No magic.